 Representations

-Neighbour notification letters were sent to surrounding properties and a site notice posted in the vicinity of the site, no comments were received.
+Neighbour notification letters were sent to surrounding properties, no comments were received.

 Assessment

 Principle of Development

 The site falls within urban fabric which has no specific land allocation; however, the site and surrounding area is an established industrial estate.
-The extension would be considered acceptable where it does not have a detrimental impact on the amenity of surrounding residents, visual amenity and highway safety.
+The proposal is for an extension to an existing industrial unit on a long-standing industrial estate therefore the principle of development is acceptable where the extension will not have a detrimental impact on the amenity of surrounding residents, visual amenity and highway safety.

 Visual Amenity

-The proposed extension is to be located on the eastern side elevation of the unit and although it will be prominent when approaching from the north, from within the industrial estate, it is situated within a quiet corner on a no through road and is screened by the existing extension and a belt of trees when viewed form the residential properties to the south.
-The materials are to match the existing extension and building and will therefore harmonise with it.
+The proposed extension is to be located on the eastern side elevation of the unit and therefore it will not be prominent when approaching from the site due to the narrow gap between the existing building and the boundary where the extension is to be located.
+The site is situated within a quiet corner on a cul-de-sac and is screened by the existing building and a belt of trees when viewed from the residential properties to the west.
+The materials although not matching the existing building exactly are typical for the construction of this type of extension and will therefore harmonise with the existing building and are not deemed harmful.

 The proposal would not adversely affect the appearance or character of the building or the surrounding area and would not result in a prominent or visually intrusive feature in the street scene.
 The proposed development is therefore not considered to be contrary to Local Plan Policy D1: High Quality Design and Place Making and is considered acceptable in terms of visual amenity.

 Residential Amenity

-The proposed extension is located a sufficient distance from nearby residential properties, in excess of over 200 metres and it is considered that the proposed extension is unlikely to give rise to any significant detrimental impact upon residential amenity.
+The proposed extension is located a sufficient distance from nearby residential properties, in excess of over 150 metres and it is considered that the proposed extension is unlikely to give rise to any significant detrimental impact upon residential amenity.
 The proposal is considered to be in compliance with Local Plan Policy GD1: General Development and is acceptable in terms of residential amenity.

 Highway Safety

 There will be no impact upon highway safety.
-The proposals comprise a small extension to the existing laboratory building attached to the eastern side of the main warehouse.
-The information

-indicates the intention for there to be one additional employee, no increase in parking provision is proposed although the proposals do include necessary alterations to the parking layout including a designated space for disabled users.
-Taking into account the relatively small extension and also that the site is some 85 metres from the adopted highway, it is considered that the proposals do not adversely impact upon the highway and are therefore acceptable from a highway's perspective.
+The proposed small-scale extension, which would provide a kitchen and store is positioned to the eastern elevation away from the onsite parking and servicing areas.
+As such, it is considered that the proposals do not adversely impact upon the highway and are therefore acceptable from a highway's perspective.

 Recommendation

 Approve with conditions